Community Planning Permit System

 Share Community Planning Permit System on Facebook Share Community Planning Permit System on Twitter Share Community Planning Permit System on Linkedin Email Community Planning Permit System link

-The Town of Innisfil is undertaking a comprehensive study of its Zoning By-law and Our Shore Community Planning Permit System.
-The intent is to better implement the placemaking vision of the Our Place Official Plan and replace the Zoning By-law with a new town-wide Community Planning Permit System (CPPS).
-It is anticipated that the new CPPS will be in place for priority areas 1a and 1b by late 2024.
-Implementation of the CPPS By-law for the subsequent priority areas will occur thereafter.
+The Town of Innisfil is conducting a comprehensive study of its Zoning By-law and Our Shore Community Planning Permit System.
+The goal is to better align with the placemaking vision of our Official Plan and transition to a town-wide Community Planning Permit System (CPPS).

 Council approved the Phase 1: Background Study and Strategic Directions on June 28, 2023 through report DSR-090-23.
-If you missed the Council meeting, you can watch the recording on the Town's YouTube channel.
+Council also endorsed a gradual approach for implementing the new CPPS By-law, based on the following priority areas.
+The Town is currently working on 1a and 1b.

 • Priority Area 1a: Update Our Shore CPPS